bshouse/RESTfulContacts/README.md

 # RESTfulContacts
-A simple REST application for basic contact management
+A simple REST application for basic contact management (See the Wiki for more detailed information)

 ## Framework Configuration
 * Stripes Framework